atomantic/nodeproject/certs/README.md

 # certs
 you will need to generate your own https certs.
 These files will be ignored in git :)
+This is taken care of for you if you run ../install.sh

 in this directory: